-Sr. No. Particulars Details i.
-Name Mr. Ankit Jain ii.
-Age 38 years iii.
-Qualification MBA (Finance), B. Tech (ICT) iv.
+Sr. No. Particulars Details

+i.
+Name Mr. Ankit Jain

+ii.
+Age 39 years

+iii.
+Qualification MBA (Finance), B. Tech (ICT)

+iv.
 Past experience Mr. Ankit Jain has professional experience of more than 12 years and his primary responsibility includes Investment Analysis & Fund Management.
 He has been associated with the AMC as a Research Analyst since September 7, 2015.
 He was previously associated with Equirus Securities Pvt.
 Ltd. and Infosys Ltd. Others schemes managed/co-managed by him: 1.
-Mirae Asset Large & Midcap Fund (erstwhile Mirae Asset Emerging Bluechip Fund) 2.
+Mirae Asset Large & Midcap Fund 2.
 Mirae Asset Great Consumer Fund 3.
-Mirae Asset Multicap Fund v.
-Tenure for which the fund manager has been managing the scheme 4 Years 11 months (since inception)
+Mirae Asset Multicap Fund

+v.
+Tenure for which 5 Years 10 months (since inception)

+the fund manager

+has been

+managing the scheme